Dinner Party (EP)

 Dinner Party is a self titled EP by American jazz supergroup Dinner Party.
 It was released on July 10, 2020, via Sounds Of Crenshaw and Empire.

+Background

 The group, consisting of musicians Kamasi Washington, Robert Glasper, Terrace Martin, and 9th Wonder recorded the project at Chalice Recording Studios in Los Angeles at the end of 2019.
 It features guest appearances from Chicago-based musician Phoelix.
-On April 14, 2023 a follow-up LP titled Enigmatic Society was made available to stream on all major platforms.
+On April 14, 2023, a follow-up LP titled Enigmatic Society was made available to stream on all major platforms.

 The album debuted at number one on the US Billboard Top Contemporary Jazz Albums, at number two on the Top Jazz Albums and at number fifty-five on the Top Album Sales.

 It was supported by the single "Freeze Tag" alongside the music video directed by Samantha Whitehead, Brendan Walter and Jasper Graham.

 Critical reception

 Dinner Party was met with generally favorable reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74 based on four reviews.
 The aggregator Album of the Year has the critical consensus of the album at a 75 out of 100, based on five reviews.

 Writing for Exclaim!, Kevin Press said "No one's at the head of the table here.
 Instead we get a group of friends with genuine history and the kind of outsized talent we can only marvel at.
 Savour this".
 Spectrum Culture critic Bob Fish stated, "Everything sounds so good, a blending of genres and forces, combining the worlds of jazz and hip hop, they create the kind of brew that is easy on the ears".
 AllMusic's Andy Kellman wrote, "The brief set overall evokes some of the same feelings as 9th's Black Radio Recovered remix of "Afro Blue", Kendrick's "These Walls", and much of Martin's Velvet Portraits, all connected and nutritive recordings offering solace and strength.
 There's no crosstalk, just completed thoughts".
 Caleb Campbell of Under the Radar said, "Even when the record leaves listeners wishing for just a bit more, it is hard to be that disappointed by an album filled with lush performances from some of the best musicians in their genre".